Picture-perfect Los Cabos offers a desert-meets-sea aesthetic, with gorgeous golden rock formations that tumble down to the wide-open Pacific Ocean.

 September

 Los Cabos crashes into September with a roll of thunder and heavy rain.
-It is the wettest month in Los Cabos.
-While hurricane season is said to start in summer, in reality the storms don’t kick up force until September.
+While hurricane season is said to start in June, the roughest storms actually tend to hit in September.
+If you’re coming during this month, prepare for the possibility of multiple rainy days.

 October